-The total amount of funds necessary to consummate the merger is anticipated to be approximately \$378.8 million, consisting of (1) approximately \$36.2 million to fund the payment of the merger consideration, (2) approximately \$3.6 million to fund the payout of employee and director equity awards that are vested as of the closing of the merger (assuming the closing would occur on January 14, 2011) or that vest as a result of the merger is conditioned upon the receipt of these funds by Mediacom from our principal subsidiaries Mediacom LLC and Mediacom Broadband LLC, which are referred to as "LLC" and "Broadband," respectively.
-That amount does not include approximately \$20.5 million that the Surviving Corporation will be required to pay to Mediacom employees (other than Mr. Commisso) in respect of outstanding unvested stock options and restricted stock units, subject to the vesting terms thereof.
-The various operating subsidiaries of LLC and Broadband will borrow the necessary funds under their revolving credit facilities, and, under the credit agreements governing the credit acilities and the indentures governing outstanding senior notes issued by LLC and Broadband, such borrowings can only be made and distributed to us if certain conditions are met.
-Such conditions relating to restricted payments.
-Set forth below are summaries of the LLC and Broadband credit facilities and the credit agreements governing subscience of any event of default and certain other conditions relating to restricted payments.
+The total amount of funds necessary to consummate the merger is anticipated to be approximately \$378.8 million, consisting of (1) approximately \$363.2 million to fund the payment of the merger consideration, (2) approximately \$3.6 million to fund the payout of employee and director equity awards that are vested as of the closing of the merger (assuming the closing would occur on January 14, 2011) or that vest as a result of the merger, and (3) approximately \$12.0 million to pay transaction fees and expenses.
+Under the merger agreement, the completion of the merger is conditioned upon the receipt of these funds by Mediacom from our principal subsidiaries Mediacom LLC and Mediacom Broadband LLC, which are referred to as "LLC" and "Broadband," respectively.
+That amount does not include approximately \$29.5 million that the Surviving Corporation will be required to pay to Mediacom employees (other than Mr. Commisso) in respect of outstanding unvested stock options and restricted stock units, subject to the vesting terms thereof.
+The various operating subsidiaries of LLC and Broadband will borrow the necessary funds under their revolving credit facilities, and, under the credit agreements governing the credit facilities and the indentures governing outstanding senior notes issued by LLC and Broadband, such borrowings can only be made and distributed to us if certain conditions are met.
+Such conditions include the accuracy of representations and warranties under the credit agreements, the absence of any event of default and certain other conditions relating to restricted payments.
+Set forth below are summaries of the LLC and Broadband credit facilities and the credit agreements governing such facilities.

 As of September 30, 2010, subsidiaries of LLC and Broadband maintained an aggregate \$3.275 billion of senior secured credit facilities (the "LLC credit facility," the "Broadband credit facility" and, together, the "credit facilities"), of which \$2.541 billion was outstanding.
 As of September 30, 2010, we had no outstanding balance under our aggregate revolving credit commitments of \$734.5 million, of which \$731.0 million was unused and available to be borrowed based on the terms and conditions of our credit facilities.
-Our revolving credit commitments expire in the amounts of \$79.0 million, \$430.3 million and \$225.2 million on September 31, 2011, December 31, 2012 and December 31, 2014, respectively.
+Our revolving credit commitments expire in the amounts of \$79.0 million, \$430.3 million and \$225.2 million on September 30, 2011, December 31, 2012 and December 31, 2014, respectively.